jdub-2000/projmake/README.md

 └── PROD
 ```

-I know, not too imppressive, but its a start and a big timesaver for me :)
+I know, not too impressive, but its a start and a big timesaver for me :)
 I hope to make some new feature available soon!

 ## Additional Resources